AdelsteinJillTPF/wildlife-wrangler/User's Guide.md

    address and password for your GBIF account, which is needed in order to requests large downloads from GBIF.
-*  __wrangler_functions.py__ -- a python module containing the meat and and potatos functions of the wrangler.
+*  __wrangler_functions.py__ -- a python module containing the meat and and potatoes functions of the wrangler.
 DO NOT CHANGE!
 Much of the necessary code is kept here to avoid having a thousand lines of code in the report.ipynb.
 You can call some functions from this by importing the module in ipython (i.e., "import wrangler_functions as wranglers").
 That can be handy for using the "getGBIFcode" function.

-### Detailed Instructions
+#### Detailed Instructions
 1. Open your copy of "__widlife-wrangler.sqlite__".
 2. In the "__species_concepts__" table, enter in a species concept by entering a unique species code of your choosing in "species_id", the